inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/log-correlation.md

 Note that the trace ID is only available when the log statement is within a trace which is sampled, otherwise the trace-id is empty.
 :::

-As already mentioned, by default the TraceID is inserted into the MDC under the key "traceid".
+As already mentioned, by default the TraceID is inserted into the MDC under the key `"traceid"`.
 However, this key can also be configured individually, which can be achieved with the following configuration:
 ```yaml
 inspectit:
   tracing: